“Be The Light That You Are.” — Mary Burmeister

 Searching for answers, Murai studied the Bible, and ancient Chinese, Greek, and Indian texts.
 However, it was the Kojiki, the Japanese “Record of Ancient Things,” which describes creation in allegories that opened the door for him.
 Murai also studied the Chinese acupressure points and ancient acupuncture writings.
 He compared the experience of what he felt to be much deeper than what he found in the writings.
 “There is an awareness in Jin Shin Jyutsu that is deeper than technique,” Burmeister says.

-From his study of the Kojiki and his 50 years of personal experimentation, Jiro Murai JSJcloseupOPTMurai concluded that Jin Shin Jyutsu was more than a philosophy of the body.
+From his study of the Kojiki and his 50 years of personal experimentation, Murai concluded that Jin Shin Jyutsu was more than a philosophy of the body.

 In the late 1940s, Master Murai met a Japanese American woman, Mary Burmeister.
 He asked her if she would like to study with him and take a gift from Japan to America.
 After many years of continued study, Master Murai’s request became a reality.